nodejs/node/doc/api/zlib.md

 In the preceding example, 30,000 deflate instances are created concurrently.
-Because of how some operating systems handle memory allocation and deallocation, this may lead to to significant memory fragmentation.
+Because of how some operating systems handle memory allocation and deallocation, this may lead to significant memory fragmentation.

 It is strongly recommended that the results of compression operations be cached to avoid duplication of effort.